imcharliesparks/GoodGame.GG/README.md

 - [ ] When viewing a game, either on search or details, I'd like some way to visually indicate that a game is on one of your lists.
 Maybe a simple one on search/collection view, and more details on the details view
 - [ ] Fix the button getting highlighted after adding to list from the bottom drawer
+- [ ] Replace all icons with Hero Icons instead of icons kit

 ### Still To Do for M-ist MVP